You and Your CourseOpportunities

-The University provides significant infrastructure for the support of research, including access to the University's computing systems; libraries; networked information retrieval facilities, physical accommodation; all risks insurance and professional indemnity insurance; animal and human ethics clearances; safety clearances; financial management and auditing; power, heat and water; cleaning and garbage services and basic telecommunications services.
+The University provides significant infrastructure for the support of research, including access to the University's computing systems, libraries, networked information retrieval facilities, physical accommodation, all risks and insurance and professional indemnity insurance, animal and human ethics clearances, safety clearances, financial management and auditing, power, heat and water, cleaning and garbage services and basic telecommunications service.

 “Indirect” or “overhead” costs describe this infrastructure support by the University.
 The full cost of a project is a combination of “direct” project costs such as salaries, travel, maintenance and equipment etc and “indirect” costs.

 As a general principle, a contribution towards the cost of research infrastructure is required for all external funding for research and should be included in the project budget.

 Many funding bodies will specifically exclude indirect costs from funding support particularly where the funds for research are provided by a philanthropic foundation or charitable body and/or where the project is assessed by peer review in competition with others.

 Indirect costs must be included in your grant application unless:

 - the scheme guidelines specifically exclude the support of funding for infrastructure costs; or

 - the funding is provided for the support of a research student.

 - the funding scheme is listed on the current Australian Competitive Grants Register; or

 - the funding body is a research foundation or philanthropic or charitable organisation;